The Education Quartet: A Serious Reader’s Pathway through four Western Classics on the roots of our thinking about the meaning of education

 Maximum Group Size: 7

-Course Membership Subscription: $250 for 10 months (June and December are off session).
-For first time members, first four sessions are free.
-Remaining subscription for year will be prorated.
+Course Membership Subscription: $20 for 10 months (June and mid-December to mid-January are off session).

 Meeting Duration: 1 hour 15 minutes